 “I just always thought that people wanted to learn more about the world and learn about other people and get along,” Sauber says.
 “But I edited a yearbook that was very poorly received.”

-After the flames died down, she hunkered down, graduated Magna Cum Laude, and then she and her new husband, the Glom’s business editor, got the heck out of Dodge.
-She’s tried to block a lot of it out.
+After the flames died down, she hunkered down, graduated Magna Cum Laude, and then got out of Dodge along with her new husband, the Glom’s business editor.
+She’s tried to block a lot of that stuff out.
 But forty years later, and safely back in Pennsylvania, she still defends the book’s artistic, rhetorical, and cultural merit.

 “I felt that it (the opening section) was representative of the dramatic change that was happening,” she explains.
 “I mean, we’re talking Kent State, you know?”